STEM Learning Assistant Program

-A Learning Assistant (LA) is a student who is paid to work with a faculty mentor assisting in a STEM classroom or laboratory with the goal of increasing student success and engagement.
-As they ‘try on teaching’, LAs serve as peer models, guiding students through in-class problem-solving exercises in small learning groups or on an individual basis in partnership with their faculty mentors.
+A Learning Assistant (LA) is a student who is paid to work with a faculty mentor assisting in a STEM classroom or laboratory with the goals of a) increasing student success, learning, and engagement; b) recruiting and preparing talented STEM majors to consider teaching as a career; and c) improving the quality of STEM education for all students.
+As they try on teaching, LAs serve as peer models, guiding and interacting with students in class in small learning groups or on an individual basis in partnership with their faculty mentors.
 LAs have the opportunity to present mini-lectures during class as well as lead study and review sessions for the students outside of class.

 - LAs are paired one-on-one to work with a faculty mentor.

 - LAs receive pedagogy training and support as they learn strategies to promote discussion and collaborative learning with the students in class.
 The LAs also share study skills throughout the semester as they work with the students both in and outside of class.